Table of Contents

 FAQs

-The rising immigrant population makes it increasingly difficult to obtain permanent residency in New Zealand today.
+The rising immigrant population makes obtaining permanent residency in New Zealand today increasingly difficult.
 You must meet the following criteria to get a PR in New Zealand.
 Be under the age of 55 years, have excellent fluency in the English language, must have received a job offer (in case you have applied for a sponsored work visa), and should be able to demonstrate your intention to stay in the country.

 NZD 210 is the fee for Immigration New Zealand to process your application.
 An immigration levy is payable and is included in the total amount over and above the immigration fee.
-The application fee is non-refundable, in case your application gets rejected..
+The application fee is non-refundable in case your application is rejected.

 To be eligible for New Zealand PR, a person must earn 100 points on the Points Grid.